PagarciaSima/HotelBooks_Angular/README.md

 ---

-## Frontend Repository
+## Backend Repository

-The frontend of the application is built with Angular and can be found in the following repository:
+The backend of the application is built with Spring Boot and can be found in the following repository:

 [Backend Repository - Spring Boot](https://github.com/PagarciaSima/HotelBooks_SpringBoot)